 Governors will be required to manage the affairs of their establishment within the budget share allocated to them.
-As an aid to this objective the Governors will submit to the Executive Director of Children's Services their approved financial plan for the year within two months of receipt of their budget share statement, and shall inform the Executive Director of Children's Services of all subsequent changes at least once per term.
+As an aid to this objective the Governors will submit to the Executive Director of Children's Services their approved financial plan for the year by 31st May each year and shall inform the Executive Director of Children's Services of all subsequent changes at least once per term.